Frank Green: Career

 Frank Green bought a number of properties in York and in other parts of the country – his aim being to restore and renovate.
 One such property was St William's College in York and Temple Moore restored this also.
-Frank then sold St William's to the church for the price he paid for it.
+Green then sold St William's to the church for the price he paid for it.

-Edward Lycett Green used his middle name as a double-barrelled surname, Lycett-Green, in later years.
-He was Master of the York and Ainsty Hunt and later a successful horse breeder and racehorse owner.
-Edward and his wife Ethel (née Wilson) achieved notoriety when involved in the 'royal baccarat scandal, publicising their social connections to the Prince of Wales.
-Despite vilification in the press following the court case, the Greens continued to enjoy Bertie's patronage and no doubt gratitude, as Ethel Lycett-Green's father contributed around £200,000 to the Prince of Wales when he was in debt.
 Public endorsement of the Greens came when the Prince of Wales, Princess Alexandra and their daughter Princess Victoria actually stayed as Frank Green's guest at Treasurer's House for three days in 1900, around a year before the Prince became King Edward VII.

 Collections

 Green was a significant collector although he bought to furnish his houses, rather than for investment.
 He did not, for example, collect contemporary works.
 He was also happy to lend or donate items to museums, for example, around 400 items to Wakefield Museum and around 50 items to the Victoria and Albert Museum, London.
 He embraced what he called "folk art" including textiles, embroidery, craft work, rather than paintings and his art collection in Treasurer's House is not of huge overall merit.
 Nevertheless, his collection contains a number of significant pieces and items of interest.

 In 1928 Green purchased land in Somerset near Exmoor and decided to move south for his health.
 He gave Treasurer's House, other York properties and his collection to the National Trust in 1930, thus providing the Trust with its first fully furnished property.